Doncic has 31 points, Mavs beat Clippers 113-102 in Game 1

+LOS ANGELES (AP) — It took three quarters before Luka Doncic finally went quiet.
+The damage was already done, although his teammates kept the pressure on in the fourth.

-LOS ANGELES (AP) — Luka Doncic scored 31 points and the Dallas Mavericks outshot the NBA’s leading team from 3-point range, beating the Los Angeles Clippers 113-102 on Saturday in Game 1 of the first-round playoff series.
+Doncic scored 31 points and the Mavericks outshot the NBA’s leading team from 3-point range, beating the Los Angeles Clippers 113-102 on Saturday in Game 1 of the first-round playoff series.

+Doncic was held to one point in the fourth on a free throw.

+“We won the game,” he said.
+“That’s all that matters for me.”

 Tim Hardaway Jr. added 21 points and Dorian Finney-Smith had 18 for the Mavs, who led most of the game.
 Doncic and Hardaway Jr. made five 3-pointers each, and Finney-Smith had four to help Dallas shoot 47% from long-range.

+The Clippers gave up 68 points to four other players besides Doncic, including 14 to 7-foot-3 Kristaps Porzingis.

+“We’re a strength-in-numbers operation,” Mavs coach Rick Carlisle said.
+“Luka is a great player and KP is a great player, but as a team we know that everybody has got to be ready and pull their weight when called upon.”

-Kawhi Leonard had 26 points and 10 rebounds for the Cliuppers, and Paul George added 23 points.
-But they were a combined 3 of 14 on 3-pointers and the Clippers shot 31% after leading the NBA at 41% during the regular season.
-Marcus Morris missed all six of his 3-point attempts.
+Kawhi Leonard had 26 points and 10 rebounds for the Clippers, and Paul George added 23 points.
+But they were a combined 3 of 14 on 3-pointers.
+As a team, the Clippers were 11 for 40 after leading the NBA at 41% during the regular season.
+Marcus Morris missed all six of his attempts.

+“Our spirits are still high and we believe in ourselves,” Leonard said.
+“Nothing good comes easy.”

 Game 2 is Tuesday night at Staples Center.

 The Clippers didn’t make more than three 3-pointers in a quarter until the fourth, when they hit four.
-Dallas controlled the closing minutes, stretching a three-point lead into 10.
-The Clippers were limited on field goal — a dunk by George — in the final minutes.
+Dallas controlled the closing minutes, ending the game on an 18-5 run.
+The Clippers were limited to two baskets — both by George — over that stretch.

+“We had a lot of bad plays, a lot of breakdowns, but when we were dialed in we had a great stretch where we took over the game,” George said.
+“That’s just got to be us all 48 minutes.”

 The Clippers tied it at 60 early in the third on Patrick Beverley’s 3-pointer before the Mavs scored eight in a row to go up 68-60.